 If you are trying to coax a second flowering out of your plant, wait until the flowers fade.
 Trim the flower stems, then fertilize once more.
 There are no guarantees that it will bloom a second time, but it doesn’t hurt to try.

-Propagation of this plant is best from seed.
-You can seed from spring through fall.
-If growing indoors, you can sow seed year round if you maintain the right temperature for your plants.
+Propagation of this plant is best through cineraria seeds, though it is also possible to propagate via stem cuttings.
+You can seed from early spring through fall.
+If you’re growing indoor potted plants, you can sow seed year round if you maintain the right temperature for your plants.

 To have consistent blooms, start a new plant every two to three weeks.
 A single plant will generally last for up to a month of flowering, but usually won’t do more than that.

 As you can see, it’s a little finicky to get going.
 Once you have a plant thriving, you’ll want to keep it healthy!
-Here’s a short list of pests and diseases that may appear in your florist’s cineraria.
+Here’s a short list of pests and diseases that may appear in your florist’s cineraria plants.

-The majority of pests that impact your florist’s cineraria will be sucking pests.
+The majority of pests that impact your florist’s cineraria plants will be sucking pests.

 Aphids are by and far the worst and most common on this plant.
 You’ll find them around the leaf axils and on the underside of leaves.
 To get rid of them, use an insecticidal soap.